chopa113/ivanzealer/README.md

 Please note that I do not take responsibility for how this content may be used!!!</p>
 <p>ivan zolo stealer</p>
 <P><img src="https://img.itch.zone/aW1nLzc5NDA2ODYucG5n/original/osqvga.png"></P>
-How to use!
-Insert your Tbot-Tocken into settings.json btocken and your chat id Use it:)